peterthorpe5/public_scripts/metapy_tools/README.md

 Novel program clusters: This script, by default will go through all clusters ouputted by swarm, that did ot cluster with the databse, and BLAST search a representative of this cluster against nt database.
 This does NOT identify new species, but does identify other oomycetes and loose matches to Phytophora species.
 It does this using:
 ``bin/Novel_top_hits.py``  --min_cluster_size 65 --threads 16.
 So, only if a cluster is bigger than 65 it will BLAST this.
 Otherwise, the whole process will take to long.
 Any smaller cluster is most likely not biologically relevant.
+Why this script?
+So, you dont have to call metapy,py 96 times.
+This will do it for you.
+The extra commands avavilble for metapy are not easily used from this script, so you will ave to modify generate_metapy.py for that.

 ``generate_metapy.py``   This is a scrip to run metapy on all the reads in a folder.
 This is called from a shell script.